 Emergency response to the COVID-19 pandemic

-The project aims to provide food, soaps and sanitisers to the migrant and refugee families who are particularly in need during the COVID-19 lockdown.
+The project aims to provide food, soap and disinfectants to the families of migrants and refugees who are in special need while in confinement for COVID-19.

-238 vulnerable families – migrants and refugees – receive food and improve their nutrition and stay healthy
+- 238 vulnerable families – migrants and refugees – received food items for daily needs and to stay healthy

 - 238 vulnerable families received soap and disinfectants to improve hygiene conditions and remain protected from the virus